Module: RubyTerraform

 .providers_mirror(parameters = {}, invocation_options = {}) ⇒ Object Originally defined in module ClassMethods

-Invokes the terraform providers mirror command which saves local copies of all required provider plugins.
+Invokes the terraform providers mirror command which saves local copies

 Populates a local directory with copies of the provider plugins needed for the current configuration, so that the directory can be used either directly as a filesystem mirror or as the basis for a network mirror and thus obtain those providers without access to their origin registries in future.